There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 This isn’t really a con, but I need to reiterate the fact that the food in Chicago is really good.
 When you call that moving company and leave for somewhere like San Diego, home of the fish taco, you will miss the food from Chicago.

 Is there a lot of crappy food in Chicago?
-Of course there is.
+Of course.
 We weed those eateries out pretty quickly, though.
 There’s just too much competition.

 Pro: It’s cheaper than New York City.